LastInLine/Quibbles/README.md

   - Make the stock workspace indicator button unclickable
   - Replace the stock indicator with a custom version that leads directly to hidden workspaces
 - **Eliminate the mouse barrier to the right of the quick settings icons**
-  - There's no stopping you now!
-	- *Please note that once the mouse barrier is removed, it cannot be restored without restarting the user session.
-Disable the **option**, log out, and log back in to restore the barrier.*
+  - Once the mouse barrier is removed, it cannot be restored without restarting the user session.
-	- *Toggling the extension on and off twice will crash the shell if the mouse barrier has been destroyed in the current user session.
-This cannot be worked around.*

 ## Installation